cgranell/notebook/books/books-i-read.md

 # Books I read
 1. (...)
 [Geospatial Analysis: a comprehensive guide to principles, techniques and software tools](http://www.spatialanalysisonline.com/), by Michael de Smith, Mike Goodchild, and Paul Longley, 5th edition, Dec 2014
+2. (2015) Open: How we'll work, live nad learn in the future, by David Price, Crux Publishing, 2013
+2. (2015) The Public Library, a photographic essay by Robert Dawson, Princeton Architectural Press, 2014
-2. (2015) Building a Successful Career in Scientic Research: Guide for PhD Students and POstdocs, Cambridge Unversity Press, 2006
+2. (2015) Building a Successful Career in Scientic Research: Guide for PhD Students and Postdocs, Cambridge Unversity Press, 2006
 2. (2015) A PhD is not Enough, by Peter J. Feibelman, Basic Book, 2011
 2. (2015) Cuentos para entender el mundo, by Eloy Moreno, May 2015
 2. (2015) Digital Humanitarians, by Patrick Meier, CRC Press, 2015